 When we turned onto Highway 30A, we tracked about ten or twelve miles before merging with Highway 98.
-Then, just past this brackish water inlet, we took a left onto a gravel road lined with camellia bushes.
-At least that’s what my mom called the waxy leaves that bordered the narrow lane all the way down to this little cemetery.
+Then, just past this water inlet, we took a left onto a gravel road lined with waxy-looking bushes.
 I was a little freaked out and asked my mom where the hell we were, and she said, “Don’t say hell.
 I’ve got one more thing I want to do here.”

-I was totally freaked out by then, and so I headed back to the car.
-Anyway, it was one of those days in Florida when squalls blow up out of nowhere and the wind rises and clouds come in from the ocean.
+Everything seemed eerie all around me, and I headed back to the car.
+It was one of those days in Florida when squalls blow up out of nowhere and the wind rises and clouds come in from the ocean.
 When it started raining full on, my mom hurried back to the car and we just sat there in silence until my mom said, “I needed to come by here.
 This is a memorial.
 From 2010.”

 “Everything just feels off-balance,” I finally admitted, sort of under my breath.
 What I was thinking is, “I need to pull myself together.”
 She reached out and squeezed my hand, and that made me feel even worse.